DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

 | ------------- | ------- | --------------------------------------|
 | `enabled`     | boolean | Whether to render as wireframe lines. |
 | `thickness`   | number  | Thickness of the wireframe lines.     |

+### Lens Types and Parameters

+The camera supports three types of lens projections:

+1. **PERSPECTIVE** (default)
+   - Requires `focal_length`
+   - Standard perspective projection

+2. **FISHEYE_EQUISOLID**
+   - Requires both `focal_length` and `fisheye_fov`
+   - Follows the equisolid angle projection formula
+   - Commonly used in real fisheye lenses

+3. **FISHEYE_EQUIDISTANT**
+   - Requires `fisheye_fov`
+   - Linear mapping between angle and image distance
+   - Theoretical fisheye projection

+!!! note
+    When using fisheye lens types, the frustum visualization is not supported and will be disabled automatically.
+    Camera extrinsic parameters are not output when using fisheye lens types as they are not supported.

 !!! warning
     If `motion_blur` is enabled, `shutter_speed` becomes a required parameter.